RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

 Database
 --------

-The database server (192.168.50.11) will hold persistent data of our Invenio installation, such as bibliographic records or user accounts.
-Invenio supports MySQL, PostgreSQL, and SQLite databases.
-In this tutorial, we shall use PostgreSQL that is the recommended database platform for Invenio.
+The database server (192.168.50.11) will hold persistent data of our WEKO3 installation, such as bibliographic records or user accounts.
+WEKO3 supports MySQL, PostgreSQL, and SQLite databases.
+In this tutorial, we shall use PostgreSQL that is the recommended database platform for WEKO3.

 The database server node can be set up in an automated unattended way by running the following script: